1660 Senior Internal Auditor

-The Senior Internal Auditor is responsible for in-charge assignment of internal audits of University departments and activities under the supervision of the Director of Internal Audit.
+The Senior Internal Auditor is responsible for in-charge assignment of internal audits of University departments and activities under the supervision of the Director of Internal Audit and Compliance.
 Assignments vary in complexity and are carried out with minimal supervision.
 The Senior Internal Auditor reviews and analyzes transactions, documents, records, reports and accounts relating to University operations and functions and prepares acceptable working papers and audit reports of findings.
 Special reviews and projects may be assigned as requested by the Board of Governors and University administrators.

 Education: Bachelor's degree in Accounting or related field is required.
 Certification as a CPA or CIA is preferred.